 - Spring Semester

-This course will help students learn and apply key concepts of modeling, analysis and validation from Machine Learning, Data Mining and Signal Processing to analyze and extract meaning from data.
-Students will implement algorithms and perform experiments on images, text, audio and mobile sensor measurements.
-They will also gain a working knowledge of supervised and unsupervised techniques including classification, regression, clustering, feature selection, association rule mining and dimensionality reduction.
+Learn and apply key concepts of modeling, analysis and validation from Machine Learning, Data Mining and Signal Processing to analyze and extract meaning from data.
+Implement algorithms and perform experiments on images, text, audio and mobile sensor measurements.
+Gain working knowledge of supervised and unsupervised techniques including classification, regression, clustering, feature selection, association rule mining, and dimensionality reduction.

-This course teaches Human-Computer Interaction (HCI) and design theory and techniques.
-Methods for designing, prototyping, deploying and evaluating user interfaces to computing applications will be imparted, along with the basics of visual design, graphic design and interaction design.
-The class will also cover understanding human capabilities, interface technology, interface design methods, prototyping tools and interface evaluation tools and techniques.
+Human-Computer Interaction (HCI) and design theory and techniques.
+Methods for designing, prototyping, and evaluating user interfaces to computing applications.
+Basics of visual design, graphic design, and interaction design.
+Understanding human capabilities, interface technology, interface design methods, prototyping tools, and interface evaluation tools and techniques.